What are the compositions of cosmetic products?

 Shea butter: Particularly suitable for sensitive and dry skin as it soothes the skin and provides it with important nutrients.

-Argan oil: Often used because of its regenerating effect on the skin and its high content of unsaturated fatty acids.
+Argan oil: Often used for its regenerating effect on the skin and its high content of unsaturated fatty acids.

 3. Emulsifiers

-Natural cosmetic products often consist of a mixture of oil and water, and emulsifiers ensure that these two substances remain connected.
-Emulsifiers prevent oil and water from separating and ensure that the consistency of the product remains stable.
+Natural cosmetic products often consist of a mixture of oil and water, and emulsifiers ensure that these two substances remain bonded together.
+Emulsifiers prevent the oil and water from separating and ensure that the product's consistency remains stable.
 Plant-based or natural emulsifiers such as lecithin or cera alba (beeswax) are often used in natural cosmetics.

-Lecithin: A vegetable emulsifier obtained from soy or sunflower that has a moisturizing effect.
+Lecithin: A plant-based emulsifier derived from soy or sunflower that has a moisturizing effect.

 Beeswax: Often used as an emulsifier in lip care products and also has a protective effect.